MenkeTechnologies/zpwr/README.md

 - shell function uses same shell code to generate output that default FZF preview pane does with `zpwr cat` or `c`
 - shell function automatically runs sudo when file is not readable with `zpwr cat` or `c`
 - shell function that cds to any of parent directories with zsh completion with `zpwr cdup` or `r`
-- clearList function that run clear and ls and show stats for commands, files, aliases, functions etc
+- zpwrClearList function that run clear and ls and show stats for commands, files, aliases, functions etc
-- color-coded, grouped clearList zsh completion
+- color-coded, grouped zpwrClearList zsh completion
 - search google from tmux mouse drag selection (tmux's copy-mode-vi)
 - open URLs and files from tmux mouse drag selection (tmux's copy-mode-vi)
 - zpwr subcommands count with `zpwr verbscount`